j4n-r/weekends/README.md

 # weekends
-Inspired by @Tsoding who does recreational Programming sessions on Twitch and Youtube.
+Inspired by @Tsoding who does recreational rrogramming sessions on Twitch and Youtube.

 The plan is to create one small project every weekend which takes 2-10 hours.
 Most of them will be around networking and trying out technology.